RedBloodCell1/machine-learning-practice/README.md

 Day 7:

 I will study tomorrow.
 Im feel sorry for myself but its saturday and sunday and i spend my time socially.
 I know its only an excuse, tomorrow i will study as much as i can and do my homework.
 Promise.

+Day 8:

+Its 22:44, I will study now.
+Because i already promise i need to do it.
+(I will sacrifice my sleep.
+Because i already sleep).
+I know its bad but i need to do it.
+I will study.